anujsonawane60/my_video_pro_app/README.md

 A video processing application built with Streamlit that enables users to:
 1. Extract audio from videos
 2. Generate subtitles automatically using either local Whisper AI or cloud-based AssemblyAI
-3. Clean audio by removing filler words like "umm", "uhh", etc.
+3. Clean audio by removing background noise and filler words like "umm", "uhh", etc.
 4. Create a final video with clean audio and subtitles

 ## Features